FrickTob/Chess-Vision/README.md

 # How to Run:

+All images work on our system to varying degrees of success and you can use these images yourself if you want to use our project, but don't have any chess board images yourself.

 **To run chess.m script:**

  All files aside from the pdf must be in the same directory for the script to work.